ionzero/vouchsafe/vouchsafe-specification.md

 ## 6.1 Vouchsafe Attestation

-A token that allows a Vouchsafe identity to assert verifiable claims about another identity or subject.
+A token that allows a Vouchsafe identity to assert verifiable claims.
+Attestations are self-referential and MAY include wrapped external data.
 Unlike vouches, attestations do not reference an external token.
 The statement exists entirely within the token itself.

 ### Required Claims